 You do not have to be a website designer to create a great website.
-There are many website building platforms on the market today.
-You hear them advertised as sponsors podcasts, youtube channels and have television commercials saying that you can build a beautiful website in a matter of hours.
+There are many website-building platforms on the market today.
+You hear them advertised as sponsors on podcasts, youtube channels and have television commercials saying that you can build a beautiful website in a matter of hours.
 With all the options available, business owners wonder what site builder is best and how to get started.

 What Are The Different Website Building Options?

 Before You Get Started: Write Your Content In A Word Document First, And Rework It Until You Get It Right.
 It Is Inefficient And A Pain In The Ass To Develop And Edit Content Directly On Your Website.

 As a website designer, I would build every website on the content management system (CMS) WordPress.org.
 However, you need to purchase your domain name and hosting package to get started.
 This extra step is not the most straightforward platform, so I often steer customers toward more user-friendly website builders.

 When working with any client, I aim to ensure their website features the most up-to-date information.
 At the beginning of any job, you should consider the time and energy it takes to maintain the site.
 You should not just worry about the initial build but updating your site monthly or quarterly.

 Let’s start diving into the pros and cons of each website building platform, beginning with Wix.